visioninhope/foundationallm/.github/pull_request_template.md

 - [ ]  I have successfully run a local build
 - [ ]  I have provided the required update scripts, where applicable
 - [ ]  I have updated relevant docs, where applicable

+> [!NOTE]
+> Instead of adding `X`'s inside the checkboxes you wish to check above, first submit the PR, then check the boxes in the rendered description.